vwochnik/assemble-plugin-index/docs/options.md

 The string `:num:` is replaced with the page number or removed for the first page.

+When a function is given, it is called for every page generated and must return a string without file extension.
+The function is called with the page number, `index`, and an array of `items` that are going to be added to the page.

 ## filter
 Type: `String`, `Array`, `Function`